Advanced Educator Preparation - Curriculum and Instruction (PHD)

 Get an in-depth look at Curriculum and Instruction (PHD)

-The doctoral degree is granted in recognition of scholarly proficiency and distinctive achievement in a specific field/discipline.
-All candidates for a doctoral degree in the College of Education and Human Development must successfully complete qualifying exams and a dissertation/professional portfolio that clearly indicates the candidate has mastered and can exhibit/articulate the content knowledge, skills, and dispositions specific to their discipline and can utilize appropriate research methodologies to contribute to the body of knowledge in their field.
+The doctoral degree is granted in recognition of scholarly proficiency and distinctive achievement in a specific field or discipline.
+Doctoral degree candidates in the C&I program must successfully complete qualifying exams and dissertations that clearly indicate their mastery of research competencies and a specialized area of content.
+Ultimately, Ph.D. graduates will be able to skillfully exhibit the content knowledge, skills, and dispositions specific to their field or discipline and can utilize appropriate research methodologies to contribute to the body of knowledge in their field.

 alert-outline

-View the curriculum for Curriculum and Instruction (PhD) for admission requirements, degree requirements and other information.
+View the curriculum for Curriculum and Instruction (PhD) for admission information and requirements, degree requirements and other information.

 Curriculum and Instruction (PHD)